pixelpoems/silverstripe-opauth/README.md

 **This module depends on Opauth which is no longer maintained - we don't recommend continuing to use this module as we aren't actively developing it any longer.**

+**This Fork updates the orignally repository from [BetterBrief/silverstripe-opauth](https://github.com/BetterBrief/silverstripe-opauth).
+This repository is WIP working on an update to use the module within a Silverstripe 4.x project.**

 # SilverStripe Opauth Module

 [![Build Status](https://secure.travis-ci.org/BetterBrief/silverstripe-opauth.png?branch=master)](http://travis-ci.org/BetterBrief/silverstripe-opauth)